4WD or high clearance desired

 Things started off exciting.

 SHOOTING AFFRAY.-Afternoon before last a difficulty occurred on the site of the new town laid out near the Amador, called Coral City, between two men named Gleason and Eaves, in which the latter was shot and it is supposed mortally wounded.
 Gleason was immediately taken in custody by the citizens, and held until the Sheriff arrived.
 The prisoner was brought to town last night, and is now at the Court House, in chains and guarded by the Sheriff.
 There are so many conflicting reports as to the cause of the difficulty that we could not learn its origin.
-Some say that it grew out of a misunderstanding concerning some lots, but the prisoner says that politics was the cause.—Reese River Reville, Nov.
+Some say that it grew out of a misunderstanding concerning some lots, but the prisoner says that politics was the cause.—Reese River Reveille, Nov.
 27.

 -Gold Hill Daily News, December 1, 1863